CivTopWolf/CivCorpTower/CivCorpTowerSubleaseAgreement.rst

   occupants.

-- Deductions as permitted by this Agreement may be made from the security deposit, and the reminder, if any, shall be returned to Tenant within seven (7) days of the termination of this Agreement.
+- Deductions as permitted by this Agreement may be made from the security deposit, and the remainder, if any, shall be returned to Tenant within seven (7) days of the termination of this Agreement.

 - Any reason for retaining a portion of the deposit shall be explained in